saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 In this lesson, you will learn to specify which tests you want to run in which environment by configuring the properties under `suites:` in the `.sauce/config.yml` file.
 This lesson will cover:

-* Using JSON Schema validation with IntelliJ
+* Using JSON Schema validation with VSCode
 * Specifying certain test classes and methods
-* Running on different devices
+* Running tests on different devices
 * View test results on the Sauce Labs App

 #### Video